Market Segmentation Levels

 - Niche markets that have profit potential and low entry barriers may attract new competitors.

-As the name suggests, local marketing, this market segmentation level focus on the local markets.
+As the name suggests, local marketing, this market segmentation level focuses on the local markets.
 The marketing program is designed for local people which may be local consumer groups, cities, neighborhoods, and even local stores.

 In that reference, the focus is on local appeals, local flavor, local usage, etc. The local markets are small in size as compared to mass markets.
 For example, locally manufactured foods and products are being targeted in the same area.